 The Musée Carnavalet invites you to discover the history of the capital.
 Discover what awaits you in Paris' oldest museum, which has the advantage of being free...
 [Read more]

-The Maison de Victor Hugo is tucked away on the Place des Vosges in the heart of Paris.
-This museum dedicated to France's most famous author lets us discover the apartment where the artist and his family lived.
+La Maison de Victor Hugo is hidden in Place des Vosges, in the heart of Paris.
+This museum dedicated to the most famous of French authors lets visitors step into the apartment where the artist and his family lived, as well as into his artistic universe.
 [Read more]

 The Musée de la Magie, a mysterious and fun place in the heart of Paris